Exploring Natural Language Processing (NLP)

 Natural Language Processing

-Natural Language Processing is a subfield of artificial intelligence concerned with the interaction between computers and humans through natural language.
+NLP is a branch of AI that deals with the interaction between computers and human language.

-The goal of NLP is to enable computers to understand, process, and generate language in a way that is both meaningful and useful.
+The goal is to teach computers to understand, process, and generate language in a way that makes sense and is useful.

 Natural Language Processing